dotnet/csharpstandard/standard/expressions.md

     ;
 ```

 An object initializer consists of a sequence of member initializers, enclosed by `{` and `}` tokens and separated by commas.
-Each member initializer shall name an accessible field or property of the object being initialized, followed by an equals sign and an expression or an object initializer or collection initializer.
+Each *member_initializer* shall designate a target for the initialization.
+An *identifier* shall name an accessible field or property of the object being initialized, whereas an *argument_list* enclosed in square brackets shall specify arguments for an accessible indexer on the object being initialized.
 It is an error for an object initializer to include more than one member initializer for the same field or property.

-It is not possible for the object initializer to refer to the newly created object it is initializing.
+Each *initializer_target* is followed by an equals sign and either an expression, an object initializer or a collection initializer.
+It is not possible for expressions within the object initializer to refer to the newly created object it is initializing.

-A member initializer that specifies an expression after the equals sign is processed in the same way as an assignment ([§12.18.2](expressions.md#12182-simple-assignment)) to the field or property.
+A member initializer that specifies an expression after the equals sign is processed in the same way as an assignment ([§12.18.2](expressions.md#12182-simple-assignment)) to the target.

 A member initializer that specifies an object initializer after the equals sign is a ***nested object initializer***, i.e., an initialization of an embedded object.
 Instead of assigning a new value to the field or property, the assignments in the nested object initializer are treated as assignments to members of the field or property.
 Nested object initializers cannot be applied to properties with a value type, or to read-only fields with a value type.

 A member initializer that specifies a collection initializer after the equals sign is an initialization of an embedded collection.
-Instead of assigning a new collection to the field or property, the elements given in the initializer are added to the collection referenced by the field or property.
-The field or property shall be of a collection type that satisfies the requirements specified in [§12.7.15.4](expressions.md#127154-collection-initializers).
+Instead of assigning a new collection to the target field, property, or indexer, the elements given in the initializer are added to the collection referenced by the target.
+The target shall be of a collection type that satisfies the requirements specified in [§12.7.15.4](expressions.md#127154-collection-initializers).

+When an initializer target refers to an indexer, the arguments to the indexer shall always be evaluated exactly once.
+Thus, even if the arguments end up never getting used (e.g., because of an empty nested initializer), they are evaluated for their side effects.

 > *Example*: The following class represents a point with two coordinates:
 > ```csharp